7 minute read

 ------------

-as we can check the resolution tried to use first the coredns request inside of the cluster (check my dns deep dive blog post for more details), and when coredns checked that this webserver not belong to the cluster, sends the request to the forwarding upstream server that is defined.
+As we can see, the resolution first tried to use the CoreDNS request inside the cluster (check my DNS deep dive blog post for more details), and when CoreDNS determined that this webserver does not belong to the cluster, it sent the request to the forwarding upstream server that is defined.

 In the last part of the debug request, we can see that the nameserver defined (cam.opentlc.com) is answering properly, and we can see the authority records of the webserver and some specifications also.